What Does "The Automatic Stay Has Been Lifted" Mean?

 How Long Does the Automatic Stay Remain in Effect?

-Although the automatic stay provides immediate relief, it is temporary.
-The automatic stay generally remains in place until the discharge is entered.
+Although the automatic stay provides immediate relief, it’s temporary.
+The automatic stay generally remains in place until the bankruptcy judge enters a discharge order.
 Once that happens, you’re no longer responsible for the unsecured debts incurred before your Chapter 7 was filed.
 The permanent protection from creditors provided by the discharge is much stronger than the automatic stay.

 Note that there are some exceptions to this general rule for people who file multiple bankruptcy cases.
 We discuss this more below.